dinitheth/chains/README.md

 ```

 where:
- * the URL must be an IPFS url that is publicly resolvable
+ * the URL must be an IPFS url that is publicly resolvable.
- * width and height are positive integers
+ * width and height are positive integers.
- * format is either "png", "jpg" or "svg"
+ * format is either "png", "jpg" or "svg".

 If the chain is an L2 or a shard of another chain you can link it to the parent chain like this: